 They must also be either:

-- a New Zealand citizen or resident – that is, living here as their main home
+- a New Zealand citizen or ordinarily resident – that is, living here as their main home

-- resident in Australia or another country we have a child support agreement with (formula assessments only).
+- resident in Australia or another country we have a child support agreement with (this only applies to formula assessments).

 Find countries that have child support agreements with New Zealand